wireframe/gitx/README.md

 create a build tag for the current Travis-CI build and push it back to origin

+options:
+* `--branch` = configure the branch name related to the build tag
+* `--message` = configure the git message associated to the tag

 ## Configuration
 Any of the [default settings defined in the gem](lib/gitx/defaults.yml) can be overridden by creating a custom `.gitx.yml` file in the root directory of your project.